MichaPehlivan/Discord-Bot-Library/README.md

 This library takes care of most of that setup in the background, leaving you to do the actual development of the bot.

 It should be sufficient for the most common usecases.
-For more advanced projects however, the main Discord4j api would be a better choice, as you are more directly communicating with Discord, and this library leaves out a lot of systems present in Discord4J.
+For more advanced projects however, the main Discord4J api would be a better choice, as you are more directly communicating with Discord, and this library leaves out a lot of systems present in Discord4J.

+**please note: it is highly recommended to have some experience with using Discord4J when using this library**

 ## Features of the libary